apify/apify-docs/sources/platform/storage/index.md

 To name your storage via API, get its ID from the run that generated it using the [Get run](/api/v2#/reference/actor-runs/run-object-and-its-storages/get-run) endpoint.
 You can then give it a new name using the **Update \[storage\]** endpoint.
 For example, [Update dataset](/api/v2#/reference/datasets/dataset/update-dataset).

-The [Apify SDK](/sdk/js), [Crawlee](https://crawlee.dev/), the [JavaScript](/api/client/js/) and [Python](/api/client/python/) clients have their own ways of naming storages - check their docs for details.
+The [JavaScript SDK](/sdk/js), [Crawlee](https://crawlee.dev/), The [Python SDK](/sdk/python), the [JavaScript](/api/client/js/) and [Python](/api/client/python/) clients have their own ways of naming storages - check their docs for details.

 ## Named and unnamed storages {#named-and-unnamed-storages}

-The default storages for an actor run are created without a name (with only an **ID**).
+The default storages for an Actor run are created without a name (with only an **ID**).
 This allows them to expire after 7 days (on the free plan, longer on paid plans) and not take up your storage space.
 If you want to preserve a storage, simply [give it a name](#preserving-storages), and it will be retained indefinitely.

 > Storages' names can be up to 63 characters long.